fahim-ash/DNS_server-with-BIND/README.md

 # Check server
 User "systemctl status named " to check everything is ok or not

+# Client server
+Go to client server , switch to root
+Change DNS adrress, give Server ip as new DNS
+Check connection with ping